surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a scheduled action to clear expired cache files.
+	* Added a scheduled action to clear cache files older than 30 days.
 * **Bugfixes**
 	* None.
 * **Developer Notes**